takuori/takuori/README.md

     <img src="https://www.vectorlogo.zone/logos/springio/springio-icon.svg" alt="spring" width="40" height="40"/>
   </a>
 </p>

+### Self-Introduction
+・I started learning programming in May.<br>
+・School at DWC.
+The curriculum mainly focuses on learning Ruby and Ruby on Rails<br>
+・Currently looking for a new job<br>
+・Self-studying Java<br>
+* My Skills introduces what you have learned. note that.

 <!--
 **takuori/takuori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.